sensel/morph-docs/docs/morph.md

 Open the AudioMIDI application in macOS.
 Open the MIDI Studio window (cmd-2) and double-click the Bluetooth logo.
 If you have successfully paired the Morph with Bluetooth, you'll see your device listed here.
 Press "connect" and the Morph will be available to any MIDI applications as an input device.

 ##### Windows
 Windows 10 Anniversary Edition and after support Bluetooth MIDI.
+TKTK
 ##### iOS
 Some apps will be able to natively recognize Bluetooth MIDI connections.
 However, for general use, we recommend the the [midimittr app](https://itunes.apple.com/us/app/midimittr/id925495245?mt=8) to create a connection with the Morph and direct MIDI data to iOS MIDI applications.
 ##### Android
 Need Android device to test and document.
 [Marshmallow and above](https://www.midi.org/articles/android-midi-in-marshmallow) support BLE MIDI.
+TKTK
 ##### Linux
-Appears it's on the horizon according to [this blog](https://blog.felipetonello.com/2017/01/13/midi-over-bluetooth-low-energy-on-linux-finally-accepted/)
+Appears it's on the horizon according to [this blog](https://blog.felipetonello.com/2017/01/13/midi-over-bluetooth-low-energy-on-linux-finally-accepted/) TKTK

 ## Hardware
 The Sensel Morph is a fairly simple piece of hardware.
 It consists of a flat rectangular area of force-sensing circuitry, a slightly raised area that contains additional processing circuitry, LEDs, a button, and micro USB connector.